-Konstruk was conceptualised and managed by labDNA, an urban design practice specialising in creating engaging public spaces.
+Konstruk was conceptualized and managed by labDNA, an urban design practice specializing in creating engaging public spaces.
 Curated by designer and installation artist Lisa Foo with Nani Kahar of labDNA, it comprises installations by 15 artists and architects from ASEAN region.
 The project began in mid-July 2015 and was showcased at Iskarnival 2016 and 2017.

 Trained in architecture, Lisa Foo practices design independently.
 She has collaborated on various notable art and design projects, including George Town Festival headliner “Moved By Padi” and award-winning installation “Walk in the Park” at Kuala Lumpur Art in the Park Festival.